google_counter

 • Their tumor foci have a diameter of more than 1 cm and remain after cytoreduction.

 When treating metastatic ovarian cancer, the doctors most often use angiogenesis inhibitors.
 These are drugs that block the formation of new vessels supplying the tumor.
-These are mostly antibodies which affect the VEGF protein.
+These are mostly antibodies that affect the VEGF protein.
 The course includes about 20 injections of drugs, which are administered intravenously once every 3 weeks.

 Some patients may be prescribed PARP inhibitors.
 These are drugs that interfere with the restoration of DNA in the cancer cells after chemotherapy.
-These medicines are prescribed as pills or capsules in the case of detection of patient specific mutations in the BRCA genes.
+These medicines are prescribed as pills or capsules in the case of detection of patient-specific mutations in the BRCA genes.

 NTRK mutations are rare.
 The drugs from the group of tropomyosin receptor kinase inhibitors are most suitable for such patients.
 They block the activities of growth factors that are required for cell survival and division.
 These drugs are manufactured as pills.